google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 </li>
 </ol>

+In webpack 4, the bundle-level minification is enabled automatically – both in the production mode and without one.
+It uses [the UglifyJS minifier](https://github.com/mishoo/UglifyJS2) under the hood.
+(If you ever need to disable minification, just use the development mode or pass `false` to the `optimization.minimize` option.)

+In webpack 3, you need to use [the UglifyJS plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin).
-The plugin comes bundled with webpack.
-To enable it, add it to the `plugins` section of the config:
+The plugin comes bundled with webpack; to enable it, add it to the `plugins` section of the config:

     // webpack.config.js
     const webpack = require('webpack');